themesberg/flowbite/content/getting-started/react.md

 Coupled with Tailwind CSS and the React components from Flowbite you will be able to develop applications faster than ever based on the [Flowbite React](https://flowbite-react.com) library using advanced theming functionalities and React specific components and methodologies.

-## Quickstart
+## Getting started

-Get started with Flowbite React by either creating a new project or adding it to an existing one using our CLI tools.
+You can easily install or add Flowbite React to an existing project with our new CLI toolkit.

-### Creating a new project
+## Create a React project

-Use our project creation CLI to scaffold a new application with Flowbite React pre-configured:
+Use our project creation CLI to scaffold a new application with Flowbite React already pre-configured:

 ```bash
 npx create-flowbite-react@latest
 ```

+This will create a new project with React, Flowbite, and Tailwind CSS (v4) ready to use.

-### Adding to an existing project
+## Add to existing project

 For existing projects, use the Flowbite React CLI to set up and configure everything automatically: